vobolgus/AutoSendBot/README.md

 | SCHEDULE_TIMES       | Comma-separated times in `HH:MM` 24-hour format (e.g. `09:00,18:30`) |

 ## Running Locally

+**Prerequisites:** Ensure you have Python 3.x and pip installed and accessible in your system's PATH.

 1. Clone the repository:
 ```bash